xmos/lib_src/doc/programming_guide/latency_asrc.rst

 .. _asrc_latency_header:

 The ASRC algorithm runs a series of cascaded FIR filters to perform the rate conversion including a final adaptive filter to handle the varying rate change between the input and the output.
-The latency or group delay through the filter depends on the input rate and output rate. :numref:`fig_asrc_delay` quantifies the amount of latency in milliseconds seen from the actual filtering.
-You will need to add the following delays to determine the system delay for your instance:
+The latency or group delay through the filter depends on the input rate and output rate and the input block size. :numref:`fig_asrc_delay` quantifies the amount of latency in milliseconds seen from the filtering.
+For input block sizes of greater than four please add `1000 * (INPUT_BLOCK_SIZE - 4) / INPUT_SAMPLE_RATE` milliseconds to the numbers in the table.

-    - The input block size of the ASRC (typically 4 samples at the input rate)
-    - Half of the output FIFO depth at the output rate
-    - Any addional system delays (eg. digital audio interfaces which are typically a sample or two only)

-  The below table characterises the group delay (latency) for the low-level ASRC processing function.

 .. _fig_asrc_delay:
-.. list-table:: ASRC total filter delay by sample rate in milliseconds
+.. list-table:: ASRC total filter delay by sample rate in milliseconds for input block size of four
      :header-rows: 2

      * -